emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 Control the disk head, and other settings if a disk drive is selected.

 - `D7` : _Write Enable_.
 Initializes write sequence (enables writing to the disk; value=1).
 The plugin sets the sector
   number to 0 and also value 0 to bit `D0` of Port 1 (_Enter new write data_).
-According to the manual, the write sequence holds only for short time, maximally until the end of sector is reached.
+According to the manual, a writing sequence holds only for short time, maximally until the end of sector is reached.
 The plugin does not limit the sequence period, it is deactivated only when the end of the sector is reached.
 In addition, each first byte and the last byte of a sector should have set its MSB (7th bit) to 1.
 It was called the "sync bit" for easier identification of start or end of a sector.
 However, the plugin does not require it.
 - `D7` : _Write Enable_.
 Initializes write sequence (enables writing to the disk; value=1).
 The plugin sets the sector
   number to 0 and also value 0 to bit `D0` of Port 1 (_Enter new write data_).
-According to the manual, the write sequence holds only for short time, maximally until the end of sector is reached.
+According to the manual, a writing sequence holds only for short time, maximally until the end of sector is reached.
 The plugin does not limit the sequence period, it is deactivated only when the end of the sector is reached.
 In addition, each first byte and the last byte of a sector should have set its MSB (7th bit) to 1.
 It was called the "sync bit" for easier identification of start or end of a sector.
 However, the plugin does not require it.
 - `D6` : _Head Current Switch_.
-On real disks the bit should be set to 1 when a program is writting data to tracks from 43-76.
+On real disks the bit should be set to 1 when a program is writing data to tracks from 43-76.
 The plugin the bit is ignored.
 - `D5` : _Interrupt Disable_.
-Setting is ignored sicne plugin does not support interrupts.
+If set to 1, interrupts support will be disabled.
 - `D4` : _Interrupt Enable_.
-Setting is ignored sicne plugin does not support interrupts.
+If set to 1, interrupts support will be enabled.
+Interrupt will be signalled to CPU on "sector true" event.
+This effectively means on every other position reading (see *READ* part below).
+The device will emit interrupt vector equivalent to executing an `RST` instruction.
+The interrupt vector number is set up globally
+  in the plugin settings.
 - `D3` : _Head unload_.
 Removes head from the disk surface.
 Reading sector number will now become invalid.
 In addition, value of bit `D7` from Port 1 (_New read data available_) become 1 (no new data).
 - `D2` : _Head load_.
 Sets the disk head onto disk surface.
 Reading sector number now becomes valid.
 If additionally the